 When it comes to lenders for small business loans, it’s important to do your research beforehand.
 Some lenders will specifically target startups or businesses with “bad credit” because these small business owners tend to have a harder time qualifying for business funding from reputable financial institutions.
 Check that the lender is registered to originate loans in your state, which is required by law to help you avoid predatory lenders.
 Once you have researched the lenders, compare the available loan options, terms, funding amounts, monthly payments and interest rates.

 Once you feel comfortable with a lender or alternative financing option, you should begin the application process.
 What you’ll need to provide with your application will depend on the type of loan you’re interested in and the entity you apply with.
 Since you are looking to get a business started, lenders are going to be very focused on your personal credit history and your prior experience working in your industry.
 They will also naturally want to see a detailed business plan and will want to know how, exactly, this loan would help your business grow.

 Small Business Loans for Successful Startups

-You may still consider your business a startup, but if you have been in business for months or years and are bringing in thousands in revenue each month, you may qualify for traditional loans or alternative loan options, like a working capital loan or merchant cash advance.
+You may still consider your business a startup, but if you have been in business for over 6 months or years and are bringing in over $15,000 in monthly revenue, you may qualify for traditional loans or alternative loan options, like a working capital loan or merchant cash advance.
 Small business owners may consider themselves a startup for years, but lenders base their definition of a startup primarily on financial statements and time in business.
 If you are most intrigued by a traditional business loan, you can always ask your bank or apply for a business loan online.
 Starting your own business can lead to some large financial hurdles, but securing the right funding can help your business grow and thrive.